someparty/someparty/source/articles/2020-07-19-touching-glass.html.markdown

 > "The song has a beautiful, crushing numbness to it that we wanted to mirror in the visual.
 So we chose to romanticize our main character's descent into her delusions of love and togetherness.
 At a time when everyone's simultaneously coping with some sort of isolation, a story about loneliness—and the mania that comes with it—seems appropriate to tell."

 *Atlas Vending* arrives on October 9 from [Royal Mountain Records](https://www.royalmountainrecords.com/) and [Sub Pop](https://www.subpop.com/).
-Ben Greenberg (Uniform) go-produced the album with the band, with Seth Manchester (Daughters, Lingua Ignota, The Body) engineering and mixing at Pawtucket's Machines with Magnets.
+Ben Greenberg (Uniform) co-produced the album with the band, with Seth Manchester (Daughters, Lingua Ignota, The Body) engineering and mixing at Pawtucket's Machines with Magnets.

 METZ features guitarist/vocalist Alex Edkins, bassist Chris Slorach, and drummer Hayden Menzies.
 In between *Strange Peace* and this record, the group released a b-sides and rarities collection on Sub Pop titled *Automat*.